 - Who can live there

 - Additional repairs you would be willing to take on

 - Other restrictions you may wish to impose

-If you need help sorting your tenancy agreement out, give us a call on 01925 351 350 to discuss your requirements.
+If you need help sorting your tenancy agreement out, give us a call to speak to an expert.

 How Chris Rudd Solicitors Can Help

 Need help as a landlord?
 Please get in touch with us for help.
 We’d be happy to discuss your situation with up to 15 minutes free advice.
 You can call us on 01925 351 350 or email us on [email protected].
 Or, you can complete the form on our contact page to send us a message.

 If you are unfortunate enough to find yourself on the wrong end of a claim where: